RAND Health Advisory Board

 In 2003, Dr. Barthwell received the Betty Ford Award from the Association for Medical Education and Research in Substance Abuse.
 In 1997, Dr. Barthwell's peers named her one of the "Best Doctors in America" in addiction medicine.

-Bloomberg Distinguished Professor of Oncology and Epidemiology, John Hopkins University
+Bloomberg Distinguished Professor of Oncology and Epidemiology, Johns Hopkins University

 Former Chief Medical and Scientific Officer, American Cancer Society